YahooArchive/mojito/docs/dev_guide/topics/mojito_hb_templates.rst

      }
    ...

-Other child mojits that want to access the global Handlebars helper in their templates must require the ``Helpers`` addon in their controllers as shown below:
+Other mojits on the page that want to access the global Handlebars helper in their templates must require the ``Helpers`` addon in their controllers as shown below:

 .. code-block:: javascript